chadsteele/Vocabulary/README.md

 ## To do's
 * I'd love some help creating demos on actual websites.
 If you've used this tool on your site and want me to list it here, please reach out.
 * Create a wordpress plugin
-* Create a chrome plugin so that savvy users can share their global vocabulary with sites that can leverage it
+* Create a chrome plugin so that savvy users can share their global vocabulary with sites that can leverage it.
+Or imagine a personal pagerank that can extend search results.
-* Store vocabularies on a blockchain for personal applicability/sharing while navigating the web
+* Store vocabularies on a blockchain for personal applicability/sharing while navigating the web.
 * Add AI vs the relatively simple math I'm using now to determine relevance between two large vocabularies
 *
 * what else?